kennethlng/next-slack-oauth/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 Whenever your PR or main branch is updated, Vercel will automatically deploy a new "Preview" site for each change.
 Because the `redirect_uri` is based on each new site, Slack will require you to include each new `redirect_uri` in the Slack app's "OAuth & Permissions" "Redirect URLs" configuration.
 If any `redirect_uri` is not included in that list, the oauth flow is immediately exited.

 To prevent this hassle, I recommend creating a unique domain in Vercel for the specific branch you're working with in your project.
+For example, if you're working on a branch in your project called `slack-integration`, you can create a unique domain dedicated to hosting deployments from the `slack-integration` branch.